francescogerardomarra/its/modulo26/4_security.md

         - If your application is **stateless** (e.g., REST APIs), no session will be created unless explicitly required.

     - This approach provides flexibility, ensuring that a session is created only when necessary, based on your application's needs.

+- **`sessionTimeout(Duration.ofMinutes(30))`**

+    - This setting specifies the **inactivity timeout** for the session.

+    - **Inactivity Timeout**: The session will be considered expired if the user does not perform any action (e.g., make a request) within the defined period (30 minutes in this case).
+        - If the user is idle for 30 minutes without interacting with the application, the session will automatically expire.

+    - **Behavior**: After the inactivity timeout period, the session will be invalidated, and the user will be redirected to the `/session-expired` URL.

 - **`invalidSessionUrl("/session-expired")`**